 The Invalid Pensions Act of 1792 was a program of public assistance to help the families of soldiers injured in the Revolutionary War.
-It was intended to ease the plight of veterans, caused both by injuries and the economic dis-
+It was intended to ease the plight of veterans, caused both by injuries and the economic disruption of the war's aftermath.